 One-handed drinking spout and a hinge lock

-For something more gym-friendly, this bottle is perfect because it can hold up to 40 ounces of water to keep you hydrated for longer.
-That means fewer refills.
-The exterior surface is also scratch- and knick-resistant, along with having a leak-proof lid with a one-handed drinking spout and a hinge lock that keeps the cap out of your way while drinking—also convenient during workouts.
+For something more gym-friendly, this bottle is perfect because it can hold up to 40 ounces of water to keep you hydrated for longer, which means fewer refills.
+The exterior surface is also scratch- and knick-resistant, along with having a leak-proof lid with a one-handed drinking spout and a hinge lock that keeps the cap out of the way when drinking—a convenient feature during workouts.
 This stainless steel bottle keeps beverages cold for up to 24 hours due to the double-wall vacuum insulation.
 It can also keep drinks hot for up to 12 hours.

-The lid conveniently unscrews to add ice and helps to make the cleaning process a lot easier (hand wash only).
+The lid conveniently unscrews to add ice and helps to make the cleaning process a lot easier (hand-wash only).
 Users say that the wide mouth opening allows them to fit a long handle brush in their bottle to give it a thorough cleaning.
 This bottle also comes with a lifetime warranty—definitely making it a solid buy for the quality of the product in relation to the price point.

 This bottle excels at keeping drinks cold for long periods of time.
 Made of triple-layered vacuum-insulated 18/8 stainless steel, this bottle can keep beverages cold for up to 41 hours or hot for up to 18 hours.
 Customers claim that this bottle even keeps drinks cold when they’ve left it in their hot car for hours or on counters overnight.
 This bottle also features a copper wall layer, which helps to create a condensation-free exterior.

 Material: 18/8 food-grade stainless steel | Capacity: 17 ounces | Dimensions: 10.3 x 2.8 inches

 “I love how cold it keeps beverages and the fact that I can throw it in a backpack or purse and it won't get condensation all over my stuff.
-It's also really cute—I get compliments on my shiny gold one whenever I pull it out.” — Mary Kate Hoban, Senior Editor
+It's also really cute—I get compliments on my shiny gold one whenever I pull it out.” — Mary Kate Hoban, Associate Editorial Director

-The Hydro Flask (view at Backcountry) is our top choice because of its solid insulation and versatility—it's good for both hot and cold beverages) and its ability to maintain drink temperature for hours.
-We love the wide mouth, which makes it easier to add ice and also to clean.
-Another favorite is the Contigo AutoSeal (view at Amazon), which has a spill-proof lid and a top that can be operated with one hand—great for multitaskers who want to hydrate on the go.
+The Hydro Flask is our top choice because of its solid insulation and versatility—it's good for both hot and cold beverages.
+We also love the wide mouth, which makes it easier to add ice and clean.
+Another favorite is the Contigo AutoSeal, which has a spill-proof lid and a top that can be operated with one hand—great for multitaskers who want to hydrate on the go.

 What to Look for in a Reusable Water Bottle